Bartlesville Radio » News » Phoenix Rising Eyes Expansion at Bartlesville Airport

 Additionally, significant expansion will be contingent on requiring a favorable lease of now-vacant, adjacent Hanger #7, appropriately equipped for MRO operations (electrical capacity, shop air) instead of basic aircraft storage as in Hangar #1.

 Peck and BDA believe the recruitment difficulties can be substantially overcome through the Resident Recruitment Program - a $10,000 cash incentive offered to relocating employees buying a home in Bartlesville.
-BDA proposes allocating up to $150,000 from the Economic Decelopment Fund (EDF) to facilitate the move up to 15 employees over the next 12 months.
+BDA proposes allocating up to $150,000 from the Economic Development Fund (EDF) to facilitate the move up to 15 employees over the next 12 months.

 As the new employees is contingent upon exchanging occupancy of distant, ill-equipped Hangar #1 for the higher-value, adjacent Hangar #7, BDA engaged Airport Manager, Mike Richardson, and Bartlesville City Manager, Mike Bailey in a constructive dialogue.